solopx/netconfgen/README.md

 ## License
-This project is licensed under the MIT License - feel free to modify and use it for your networking needs.
+This project is licensed under the MIT License - feel free to modify and use it for your needs.